DocSpring/docspring-javascript/docs/Client.md

 ## createDataRequestToken

-> CreateSubmissionDataRequestTokenResponse createDataRequestToken(dataRequestId, opts)
+> CreateSubmissionDataRequestTokenResponse createDataRequestToken(data_request_id, opts)

-Creates a new data request token for form authentication
+Create a new data request token for form authentication

+Creates an authentication token for accessing a data request form.
+Tokens can be created for API access (1 hour expiration) or email links (30 day expiration).
+Returns a token and a pre-authenticated URL for the data request form.
+See also: - [Embedded Data Requests Guide](https://docspring.com/docs/guides/embedded-forms/embedded-data-requests/)

 ### Example